Aims Community College Data & Information Overview

 - Retention and Graduation Rates

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

 Aims Community College was awarded 4 badges in the 2021 rankings.

-Aims Community College was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Aims Community College was not ranked in College Factual's 2021 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.